VR-25/acc/README.md

 Here's what one should focus on:

-STATUS=Charging # Charging, Not charging (idle mode) or Discharging CAPACITY=50 # Battery level, 0-100
+STATUS=Charging # Charging, Discharging or Idle
+CAPACITY=50 # Battery level, 0-100
 TEMP=281 # Always in (ºC * 10)
 CURRENT_NOW=0 # Charging current (Amps)